elqal3awii/WebSecurity-Academy-with-Python/README.md

 # Python Alternatives

-If you are a penetration tester and are looking for more robust and faster scripts in terms of runtime, I recommend checking out the [PortSwigger Labs with Rust](https://github.com/elqalawii/portswigger_labs_with_rust) repository in which I have solved the same labs using **Rust** in both single-threaded and multi-threaded programming approaches.
+If you are a penetration tester and are looking for more robust and faster scripts in terms of runtime, I recommend checking out the [WebSecurity Academy with Rust](https://github.com/elqal3awii/WebSecurity-Academy-with-Rust) repository in which I have solved the same labs using **Rust** in both single-threaded and multi-threaded programming approaches.

 # Support & Star ✨